Inside Soap

-Inside Soap is a weekly magazine published in the United Kingdom, released every Tuesday.
-It covers current and future storylines in soap operas in the United Kingdom, including Coronation Street, Doctors, EastEnders, Emmerdale and Hollyoaks as well as dramas Casualty and Holby City, and Australian soaps Home and Away and Neighbours, which are broadcast in the United Kingdom.
+Inside Soap is a weekly soap opera and television listings magazine published in the United Kingdom.
+The magazine is currently released every Tuesday.
+It covers storylines featured in British and Australian soap operas that are broadcast in the United Kingdom, including Coronation Street, Doctors, EastEnders, Emmerdale, Hollyoaks, Home and Away and Neighbours as well as drama Casualty.
+Since 1996, the magazine has hosted the Inside Soap Awards ceremony each year.

-History and profile
+History

+Profile and early years

+Inside Soap was launched in Australia in 1992, published by the Sydney-based Attic Futura.
+Attic Futura was sold to Pacific Magazines in 1993 by which time the magazine had been successfully launched in the UK.
+The magazine was then relaunched in Australia in 1998.

-In 1996, Inside Soap changed from a monthly issue magazine to being released every two weeks.
+In 1996, Inside Soap changed from a monthly to a fortnightly publication.

-Inside Soap traditionally provides interviews from actors who play characters in the soap operas and outlines current storylines.